 PPSC does not allow the sale of alcohol on any of its campuses.
-However, the Substance Abuse Procedure for Employees (see Appendix C) permits the use of alcohol on-campus when approved by the President prior to a function.
+However, the Substance Abuse Procedure for Employees (see Appendix A:PPSC Substance Abuse Procedure for Employees) permits the use of alcohol on-campus when approved by the President prior to a function.
 In that event, if alcohol is served, non-alcoholic beverages must also be made available.
 No such requests were made during the biennial review period.